janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/4fe512ed-489a-4955-b289-89d72be61dcf)

-Then go to the object details and copy gsutil URI and paste it in the DAG file (`py_file`).
+Go to the object details and copy `gsutil URI` and paste it in the DAG file (`py_file`).

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/593511d3-fde2-4704-8c3e-030037802419)

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/8601ea31-2c88-42d6-9441-bf5576b0e19e)

-Upload airflow.py file to the dags folder.
+Upload `airflow.py` file to the dags folder.

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/91ef65c4-37de-42b4-85be-85187a4db78c)

-After few minutes DAG will appear in Airlfow UI.
-The DAG is scheduled to run every 10 min.
-Wait for the run or trigger the DAG mannually.
+Once a few minutes have passed, the DAG will become visible in the Airflow UI.
+For testing purposes, the DAG is initially scheduled to run every 10 minutes.
+However, you have the flexibility to modify the schedule according to your specific requirements.
+You can either wait for the scheduled run to occur automatically or manually trigger the DAG if you prefer.

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/52cfa6e7-e577-412c-963c-2861dc2eb4cf)

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/e671c5ef-ed4c-470d-b96a-636119e9b847)

-To understand the process check logs of each task
+To gain a better understanding of the process, you can review the logs of each individual task.

 ### 🚀 gcs_sensor